Falmouth

 If you are not an annual member of USA Triathlon, then you must purchase a one-day license in order to participate at this event.
 If even one athlete does not have a license, the insurance coverage for the entire event and its participants is in jeopardy.
 Insurance waiver forms will not be available at check-in/athlete package pick-up.
 You must sign the waiver and purchase your 1-day license prior to picking up your race packet.

-- You must purchase (or renew) your membership PRIOR to registration closing on Wednesday, July 10
+- You must purchase (or renew) your membership PRIOR to picking up your race packet

 - No cash or checks accepted at race site for USAT memberships